I’m working on my most ambitious project yet. I’m looking for answers to the fundamental innovation question: What defines a better product?

 Meet The Innovator’s Gift

-Entrepreneurs spend a disproportionate amount of time framing problems in terms of their solution.
+Entrepreneurs spend a disproportionate amount of time framing problems regarding their solutions.
 The secret is framing problems in terms of their customer’s existing alternatives.

 Here’s the basic premise of the Innovator’s Gift: